Jeff Clemetson | Editor

 GSIC is a competition where students come up with ideas, inventions, businesses, work plans, or any private sector enterprise that helps solve world problems.
 The competition started eight years ago as an idea of USD’s Center for Peace and Commerce to see if they could encourage students to “care about not only personal success but how to contribute positively to the world,” said Dr. Amit Kakkad, director of USD Center for Peace and Commerce.

-After raising money from local donors, USD held the first competition involving students from its School of Business and Joan B. Kroc School of Peace Studies.
+After raising money from local donors, USD held the first competition in 2011, involving students from its School of Business and Joan B. Kroc School of Peace Studies.

 “We weren’t even ambitious enough to go to the whole university on our own campus,” recalled Kakkad.